anna-jaekyung-lee/atm-project/README.md

 ## Design

 `ATMController` is the testable business logic / state machine.
-It has no knowledge of any UI, network protocol, or real hardware - it depends only on the `BankAPI` interface, passed in through its constructor.
+It has no knowledge of any UI, network protocol, or real hardware.
+It depends only on the `BankAPI` interface, passed in through its constructor.
 A real bank integration would be a new class that inherits from `BankAPI` and implements its functions for real; `ATMController` itself would not need to change at all.
-Note that the bank never exposes the actual PIN to the ATM - `verifyPin()` only returns whether it was correct.
+The bank never exposes the actual PIN to the ATM, and `verifyPin()` only returns whether it was correct.

-`BankAPI` is an abstract class: it declares its functions as `virtual` with no body, which means "any class that inherits from me must provide its own version of this function." `ATMController` only ever talks to a `BankAPI*` pointer, so at runtime it doesn't matter whether that pointer points to a real bank connection or, as in the tests, a fake one - the right version of the function runs either way.
+`BankAPI` is an abstract class: it declares its functions as `virtual` with no body, which means "any class that inherits from me must provide its own version of this function." `ATMController` only ever talks to a `BankAPI*` pointer, so at runtime it doesn't matter whether that pointer points to a real bank connection or, as in the tests, a fake one.
+The right version of the function runs either way.

 ```